Choose your country to see the products for your location

 Clinical background

 Heritable Pulmonary Arterial Hypertension (HPAH) is inherited in an autosomal dominant manner.
 This disease is caused by loss or obstruction of the smallest pulmonary arteries, resulting in high blood pressure in the arteries of the lung.
-Diagnosis is based on the presence of pulmonary hypertension as confirmed through right heart catheterization, and subsequently by identification of a heterozygous pathogenic variant in a known associated gene (simplex cases) and/or confirmation of Pulmonary Arterial Hypertension (PAH) in one or more of the proband’s family members.
-Up to 75% of HPAH is caused by variation in the bone morphogenetic protein receptor type 2 (BMPR2) gene.
-Of this, 12-37% is caused by large duplications/deletions.
+Diagnosis is based on the presence of pulmonary hypertension as confirmed through right heart catheterization, and subsequently by identification of a heterozygous pathogenic variant in a known associated gene (simplex cases) and/or confirmation of Pulmonary Arterial Hypertension (PAH) in one or more of the proband's family members.
+Approximately 75% of HPAH is caused by variation in the bone morphogenetic protein receptor type 2 (BMPR2) gene.
+7-43% of identified BMPR2 mutations in individuals with HPAH are large duplications/deletions (Aldred et al. 2006, Cogan et al. 2006, Liu et al. 2012, Sztrymf et al. 2008), equivalent to 5-32% of all mutations in HPAH patients.
 Similar to ENG and ACVRL1, the BMPR2 gene also encodes a cell surface receptor that is part of the TGF-β/BMP signalling pathway.
 Sporadically, PAH is observed as a symptom of HHT.
 The biological similarities between the causative genes suggests a similar aetiology between HPAH and HHT.
 This is supported by rare observations of mutations in ACVRL1, and even more infrequent in ENG, causing HPAH.
 In the literature, a patient has been described with a combined PAH and HHT phenotype carrying a deletion of exons 6 and 7 in BMPR2 (Handa et al. 2014).
 In very rare cases, HPAH can be caused by mutations in the KCNK3, SMAD9 or CAV1 gene.
 To the best of our knowledge, no HPAH causing deletions or duplications have been reported in these genes.
 More information is available at: https://www.ncbi.nlm.nih.gov/books/NBK1485/.

 Regulatory status

-SALSA MLPA Probemix P093 HHT/HPAH is CE-marked for in vitro diagnostic (IVD) use.
+SALSA MLPA Probemix P093 HHT/HPAH is CE-marked under the IVDD for in vitro diagnostic (IVD) use in Europe.
 This assay has also been registered for IVD use in Israel.

 This assay is for research use only (RUO) in all other territories.